h0bbel/powercli-bridge/README.md

 | X_PODE_API_KEY | API Key     |

 `X_PODE_API_KEY` is any key you want to use.
 Can for instance be generated with [API Key Generator](https://www.akto.io/tools/api-key-generator)

-If deployed outside of a container, edit `setenv.ps1.example` and populate it with real data.
-Rename the file to `setenv.ps1` and run it before running `./server.ps1`

 ### States